 - A. Generally, Contract Administrators will convene a pre-solicitation conference for complex acquisitions as a means of briefing prospective Bidders/Proposers on complicated specifications and requirements.
 Contract Administrators will schedule the conference as early as is reasonable after issuing the solicitation, but before receiving the bids/proposals.
 The conference also serves as an open forum for potential Bidders/Proposers to address items in the solicitation documents that require clarification.
 Notice of the conference day, place and time shall be included in the solicitation. - B. Contract Administrators will schedule the pre-bid conference no earlier than seven (7) days after advertising and send a notification to prospective Bidders/Proposers two-weeks prior to the meeting.
-Contract Administrators will include instructions that Bids/Proposals are due no earlier than two weeks after the date of the pre-bid/proposal meeting. - C. Contract Administrators shall do the following: - 1.
-Facilitate the pre-bid/proposal conference; - 2.
+Contract Administrators will include instructions that Bids/Proposals are due no earlier than two weeks after the date of the pre-bid/proposal meeting. - C. Contract Administrators shall do the following:

+- Facilitate the pre-bid/proposal conference; 1. - 2.
 Furnish all Bidders/Proposers with identical information concerning the proposed procurement; - 3.
-Make a complete record of the conference; - 4.
-Promptly furnish a copy of that record to all Bidders/Proposers. - D. If time allows, Contract Administrators will request prospective Bidders/Proposers to submit written questions in advance so Contract Administrators can deliver the prepared answers during the conference. - E. Contract Administrators will arrange for project management, technical, safety, risk management, and small business personnel to attend the conference, as appropriate. - F. Contract Administrators will conduct the pre-solicitation conference, furnishing all prospective Bidders/Proposers with identical information concerning the proposed acquisition, including Bidders/Proposers who did not attend the pre-bid conference. - G. Contract Administrators will advise all pre-bid conference attendees that statements and explanations made during the conference shall not alter or change the terms of the solicitation; terms of the solicitation and specifications will remain unchanged unless the Contract Administrator amends the solicitation in writing. - H. Procurement staff will record the conference for future reference.
+Make a complete record of the conference; - Promptly furnish a copy of that record to all Bidders/Proposers. - D. If time allows, Contract Administrators will request prospective Bidders/Proposers to submit written questions in advance so Contract Administrators can deliver the prepared answers during the conference. - E. Contract Administrators will arrange for project management, technical, safety, risk management, and small business personnel to attend the conference, as appropriate. - F. Contract Administrators will conduct the pre-solicitation conference, furnishing all prospective Bidders/Proposers with identical information concerning the proposed acquisition, including Bidders/Proposers who did not attend the pre-bid conference. - G. Contract Administrators will advise all pre-bid conference attendees that statements and explanations made during the conference shall not alter or change the terms of the solicitation; terms of the solicitation and specifications will remain unchanged unless the Contract Administrator amends the solicitation in writing. - H. Procurement staff will record the conference for future reference.
 A sign-in sheet shall note 'No Attendance' if there are no attendees. - I. METRO authorizes the use of teleconference or electronic meetings in lieu of in-person meetings conducted during the procurement process in times of natural disasters, pandemics, etc. by teleconference or electronic platforms such as Zoom, Skype, etc., or as needed.

-3.10.1 Clearance Determination for Former Employee Potential Conflict of Interest of work, or scopes of services.
+3.10.1 Clearance Determination for Former Employee Potential Conflict of Interest

+To eliminate unfair competitive advantage, vendors that employ a former METRO employee are prohibited from responding to any solicitation in which the employee actively took part in developing solicitation materials of any kind including, requests for proposals or invitations to bid, contract drawings, technical specifications, statements of work, or scopes of services.
 Upon the request of the vendor, METRO may give a 'clearance determination' as to whether the former employee actively took part in a particular solicitation so as to disqualify the vendor.
 The request for a 'clearance determination' must be made directly to METRO's Chief Procurement Officer any time after seven (7) days following the issuance of the solicitation, but not less than thirty (30) days before the deadline for submission.
 Any such request must be timely and all decisions by METRO relating to the request are final.